baytelman/fullstack-interview/README.md

 	- Implement styles using exclusively CSS, not images.

-        - Ignore "Valid" or "Invalid" part of the designs!
+        - Ignore "Valid" or "Invalid" part of the designs unless you go for the **extra points**!

 	- Layour for mobile media: